bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 #### Header and Footer variants

-You can also apply the solid and outline variants individually to card headers and footers via the `header-variant` and `footer-variant` props respectively.
+You can also apply the solid and border variants individually to card headers and footers via the `header-variant`, `header-bordered`,  `header-text-variant`, `footer-variant`, `footer-bordered`, and `footer-text-variant` props.

 ```html
 <div>